SinghGunkar/food-search-app-react-native/README.md

 ## Key takeaway(s)

-Below are some lessons I learned during this project
+Below are some lessons I learned after completing this project

 <hr />

 ##### Problem: end point misconfiguration

-##### Lesson: exhaustively test all end points from client side during developing before deploying a backend to production
+##### Lesson: exhaustively test all end points from client side during developing before deploying a back-end to production

 -   An end point was configured as `GET` when it should have been `POST`.
 However, I had already deployed my back end to production.
-As a result I could not request some user data from the database using the miconfigured endpoint.
+As a result, I could not request some user data from the database using the misconfigured  endpoint.
 I used an alternative end point to fetch the data instead.
-This solved the problem but decreased code clarity.
+This solved the problem, but decreased code clarity.
 <hr />

 ##### Problem: state management complexity

-##### Lesson: use redux and systematically plan the react componenet tree prior to development
+##### Lesson: use redux and systematically plan the react component tree prior to development

--   State and prop management (using react native) became complex as the componenet tree became more nested.
-I found myself having to pass props down through multiple componenets.
+-   State and prop management (using react native) became complex as the component tree became more nested.
+I found myself having to pass props down through multiple components.
 Certain components did not have easy access to the required state variables.
-I was midway through development but had to scrap the entire project and restart using redux.
+I was midway through development, but had to scrap the entire project and restart using redux.
 The redux design pattern adds structure and forces a developer to code using the redux design pattern.
 <hr />

 ##### Problem: failing to track API status

 ##### Lesson: always track the status of an API request and provide UI feedback

 -   Failing to track API status causes problems during development and gives a poor UI experience.
 When chaining API requests, I needed to know that the first API request had completed before I could submit the second request.
-For example, fetching a user's geolocation coordinates and then searching for restaruants based of those cooridnates becomes complex if API request statu(s) is not tracked.
+For example, fetching a user's geolocation coordinates and then searching for  restaurants based of those coordinates becomes complex if API request status(s) are not tracked.
 Redux's createSlice() function is a good tool for this.

 *   Once a user makes an API request, always show a loading indicator and disable the user's ability to make another request if a current request is in progress.
 <hr />

-##### Problem: seperation of concerns for react components and screens
+##### Problem: separation of concerns for react components and screens

-##### Lesson: componenets should primarily be responsible for rendering props, screens should primarily be responsible for perform side effects
+##### Lesson: components should primarily be responsible for rendering props, screens should primarily be responsible for perform side effects

--   To maximize componenet reusability, components should receive data and callbacks as props.
+-   To maximize component reusability, components should receive data and callbacks as props.
 Screen should perform side effects such as making API requests.
-If componenets contain logic from API requqest they become less reusable.
-This problem can be avoided by keeping logic for side effects outside of componenets.
+If components contain logic from API requests, they become less reusable.
+This problem can be avoided by keeping logic for side effects outside of components.
 <hr />

-##### Problem: FlatList componenet from "react-native-elements" performance
+##### Problem: FlatList component from "react-native-elements" performance

-##### Lesson: components from standard libary are not always optimized for performance, proceed with caution when using components from third party libararies
+##### Lesson: components from standard library are not always optimized for performance, proceed with caution when using components from third party libraries

 -   FlatList has performance issues when rendering large lists.
 The following [link](https://reactnative.dev/docs/optimizing-flatlist-configuration) was helpful to mitigate the problem.
-Don't assume that code from thrid part libararies will be performant.
+Don't assume that code from thrid party libraries will be performant.